Tiny-Earth/DemoSite/site/src/inclusive.md

 Actions:

 - **Call out:** When someone dismisses another, use your voice to return the conversation to the dismissed person.
 “Jasmine has a point.
 I’d like to hear more.”
 “You are restating what Amir said.”
-- **Be an ally:** Complete [Safe Zone training](https://thesafezoneproject.com/learn/) and put a Safe Zone sticker on your office door.
-Add an statement about bias and assumptions to your syllabus.
-Use preferred pronouns and gender-neutral pronouns.
+- **Be an ally:** Use preferred pronouns and gender-neutral pronouns.
+Add a statement about bias and assumptions to your syllabus.
+Complete the [Inclusive STEM Teaching Project course](https://www.inclusivestemteaching.org/).
+If you are ready to be an ally, complete [Safe Zone training](https://thesafezoneproject.com/learn/) and put a Safe Zone sticker on your office door.
-- **Grade fairly:** Remove subjectivity in grading due to bias by using a fixed grading scale that makes clear which competencies warrant which grades.
+- **Grade fairly:** Remove subjectivity in grading due to bias by using a well-defined rubric that makes clear how competencies are scored.
+Instructors can also grade anonymously, ranodmize the order of grading, and grade question by question instead of assignment by assignment.

 Set a tone for your class and reinforce it: